Abdul-AA/Drug-Sentiment-Analysis/README.md

 To achieve the overarching goal, several techniques were employed:

 1. **Sentiment Analysis**: Analyzing the sentiment of reviews using a fine-tuned DistilBERT model.
 Reviews were grouped into positive and negative categories.
-2. **Topic Modeling**: Identifying prevalent topics or themes in the reviews using LDA topic modeling.
+2. **Topic Modeling**: Identifying prevalent topics or themes in the reviews using Latent Dirichlet Allocations (LDA) topic modeling.
 This helps in understanding what users are actually discussing about the medication.
 3. **Visualization**: Creating an interactive dashboard in Tableau to present insights from the analysis in a clear and accessible manner.

 ## The Resulting Dashboard